naxxomme/naxxomme/README.md

 Im a 22yo Computer Engineering student.<br>
 I love to learn new things and being improving constantly.<br>

+My current skills are:
+-C,
+-HTML and CSS,
+-Mounting hardware.
-My current skills are C, HTML, CSS, and a little bit of Git and MySQL.
+-A little bit of Git and MySQL.

 <!--
 **naxxomme/naxxomme** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.